fengyuanchen/cropperjs/README.md

 - The maximum width is the initial width of the preview container.
 - The maximum height is the initial height of the preview container.
 - If you set an `aspectRatio` option, be sure to set the same aspect ratio to the preview container.
-- If the preview is not getting properly displayed, set `overflow: hidden` style to the preview container.
+- If the preview does not display correctly, set the `overflow: hidden` style to the preview container.

 ### responsive